Jigdo: History

 By, or sometime after 2006-05 (release of Jigdo version 0.7.3), Jigdo is no longer undergoing active development, but is in "maintenance mode" - development has stopped.

 Fedora has been available via Jigdo since approximately 2008-02-05 with the 9 Alpha release.

 Fedora 8 discs as well as many other variants. were also made available via Jigdo.
 Fedora 15, released 2011-05-24, thus far appears to be the last Fedora release to have been made available via Jigdo by The Fedora Project.

 Development

 Jigdo is no longer undergoing active development, but is in "maintenance mode" - development has stopped.
 Though the command-line tools may be considered finished and "feature complete", the GUI client was not completed and does not support multi-image templates, meaning the command-line tools are required.
 See also Derivatives.

 Derivatives

-Fedora has been developing a Python-based GUI which used Jigdo, called pyJigdo.
+Members of the Fedora project had been developing a Python-based GUI which used Jigdo, called pyJigdo, but it has not received any updates since 2010 and is considered abandoned.